 As you can imagine, this is very time-intensive and costly, so would you do it or just chance it?

-Failure to comply can result from severe penalties for you and your business.
-Still, your insurance will also not cover you for any treatments as you are in breach with their policy, so in effect, it becomes void.
+Failure to comply can result in severe penalties for you and your business.
+Still, your insurance will also not cover you for any treatments as you are in breach of their policy, so in effect, it becomes void.
 Now, some even ignore this and think they can get away with it, however, if you have a claim from a client.
-Your insurance won’t pay, then you still have to find the money to pay for the application so it could affect your assets, including car, home and any other possessions.
+Your insurance won’t pay, so you still have to find the money to pay for the application so it could affect your assets, including your car, home and any other possessions.
 Do you think it is worth it?

 Check the regulations for your area to learn what licences or certificates you need to open a business in your area.
 You may also have to check with the city health inspector.